NerdyGamers/uo-unpackerer/docs/file-formats.md

 ### PALETTE.MUL

 Contains palettes used by animation frames.
-The details are not well-documented, but typically stores 256 color entries (UWORD).
+- Typically stores 256 color entries (UWORD).
+- Details are not well-documented.

 ---